How to Win a PC 191.5(b) Case

 You will also likely lose other freedoms, such as gun rights.
 Your driver’s license may also be at stake.
 This can impact the job you’re able to get as well as where you can live and engage in everyday activities of living.

 It’s essential that you work with an attorney who is knowledgeable about the law when facing this type of charge.
-The team at Spolin Law P.C. has the experience and knowledge.
-Call (310) 424-5816.
+The team at these attorneys have the experience and knowledge.
+Call SPCRC's Recommended Lawyers.

 1. How to Win a PC 191.5(b) Case